-- This talk is about overgeneralisation of Embedded V2 (EV2) in German-Italian bilinguals, and its implications for the development of the CP more broadly. - Overgeneralisation of EV2 reported in existing work (discussed later; Müller, 1994; Schönenberger, 2001; Julien, 2007; Westergaard & Bentzen, 2007). - The source, extent, and formal nature of this EV2 still contentious plus often language/child-specific. - Theoretical and empirical potential of these case-studies: - o Can EV2 shed light on typology of CP? - Range of work showing that the left periphery is more or less 'exploited' crosslinguistically
+- Overgeneralisation of EV2 reported in existing work (discussed later; Müller, 1994; Schönenberger, 2001; Julien, 2007; Westergaard & Bentzen, 2007). - → The source, extent, and formal nature of this EV2 still contentious plus often language/child-specific.

+Theoretical and empirical potential of these case-studies:

-- crosslinguistically and developmentally variable degrees of elaboration of the CP? (cf. Rizzi, 1997). - o Can bilinguals inform cases of diachronic changes in EV2? (not main focus here).
+- Can EV2 shed light on typology of CP? - Range of work showing that the left periphery is more or less 'exploited' crosslinguistically → crosslinguistically and developmentally variable degrees of elaboration of the CP? (cf. Rizzi, 1997). - Can bilinguals inform cases of diachronic changes in EV2? (not main focus here).